WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 ## Software Crypto Wallets

-Also known as “hot wallets”, these can be a mobile app, be a wallet online (usually these are custodial), or a desktop app.
+Also known as “hot wallets”, these can be a mobile app, or a wallet online (usually these are custodial), it could also be a desktop app.

 Software wallets are generally considered less secure than a hardware wallet, but if used correctly they are just as secure as the digital money in your bank down the street.
 It would take some serious hacking to breaking into a correctly used software wallet.